-The Company's leases principally relate to real estate, some of which were previously classified as operating leases under IAS 17.
+The Company's leases principally relate to real estate which are classified as finance leases under IFRS 16.
 The Company also sub-leases certain real estate to third parties.
 Under IFRS 16, these sub-leases are all classified as finance leases.
 Right of use assets and lease liabilities recognised for leases for which the Company is lessee are presented in tangible assets (see Note 11) and other creditors (see Note 15) respectively.